The Perfect Match for Marriage

 Definition for Dating

 Dating is defined as the process whereby couples assess one another’s suitability for marriage.
 Dating in our culture has become couples experimenting with one another through an exclusive relationship.
-These relationships typically end up with broken minds (hearts) and sexually abused bodies?
-Do you really want to continue a cycle of experimental relationships that breaks your mind and sexually abuse your body?
-We will discuss how to biblical date so you can properly access another person suitability for marriage while protecting your mind from brokenness and your body from sexual abuse.
+These relationships typically end up with broken minds (hearts) and sexually abused bodies.
+Do you really want to continue a cycle of experimental relationships that are detrimental to your mind and sexually abuse your body?
+We will discuss how to date based upon biblical principles, so you can properly access another person’s suitability for marriage while protecting your mind from brokenness and your body from sexual abuse.

 Principles for Dating